-This resin does resist yellowing due to UV exposure.
-But is best kept away from sunlight because all epoxy resins will eventually yellow over time.
+Although this resin does resist yellowing due to UV exposure, it is best kept away from sunlight because all epoxy resins will eventually yellow over time.

 This resin made our best for jewelry making list because it's super easy to use for making pendants and for embedding glitter or flowers into your jewelry pieces.
 You don't need to measure anything or wait for cure time which some jewelry makers really love.

 You will get a crystal clear result for your jewelry with a glossy finish.
 This does have a bit of an odor but after it is cured it goes away quickly.
 You don't get as much product in each bottle like you would with the epoxy resin listed above but for smaller projects, adding accents or for practice, this UV resin is perfect.